Icosium: Later history

 Icosium remained part of the Roman Empire until it was conquered by Vandals in 430.
 In 442, an agreement between the Roman Empire and the Vandals allowed Icosium to be occupied by the Romans during the Vandal control of northern Mauretania Caesariensis.
 Some berber tribes took control of the city at the beginning of the 6th century, but the town was later reconquered by the Byzantine Empire.
 This happened just before the Arab conquest in the late 7th century.

 Icosium was then destroyed by the Arabs and reduced to a very small village in the 8th century.
 Most of the romanized inhabitants were killed or sent as slaves to Damascus.
+However this claim is not supported by strong historical evidence.
 Until 950, only ruins remained of the Roman Icosium.